MetriqOrg/go/services/horizon/internal/docs/reference/resources/offer.md

 replacement: https://developers.stellar.org/api/resources/offers/
 ---

-Accounts on the Stellar network can make [offers](http://stellar.org/developers/learn/concepts/exchange.html) to buy or sell assets.
+Accounts on the Lantah Network can make [offers](http://stellar.org/developers/learn/concepts/exchange.html) to buy or sell assets.
 Users can create offers with the [Manage Offer](http://stellar.org/developers/learn/concepts/list-of-operations.html) operation.

 Horizon only returns offers that belong to a particular account.
 When it does, it uses the following format: